Our Process

 What to include in a problem statement

 A well-constructed problem statement in a research paper should include several key elements to effectively communicate the nature and significance of the problem being addressed.
-The following are what you are suppose to include in a problem statement
+The following are what you are supposed to include in a problem statement

 1. Introduction and Context